vidalme/gradientdiscipline/README.md

 #### Planning ---> same objective of yesterday.

-#### Execution ---> Another day without studies, I wore the dad helmet all day long.
-I could get a few bits and pieces in but it was spread thin along the day.
+#### Execution ---> Another day with short studying sessions, I wore the dad helmet all day long.
+I could get a few bits and pieces in but it was spread very thin along the day.
 Still is something tho and I do love spending the day with my baby.
 Tomorrow I must finish the shell course, it is delayed already.

 <br>